Pay with HSA/FSA to save up to 30% 🌟

 For example, if you want to reduce your cravings for processed sugar or sugary foods, you need to eat enough low-sugar foods throughout the day.
 If you don’t eat enough of the good stuff, cravings arise quickly, especially if you are tired.
 It’s best not to depend on willpower alone to deal with these cravings.
 Crowding out the junk is one of the simplest tools to leverage your own willpower and remove dependency.

-To pulse means to add something in or remove it for a period of time.
-We do this in order to feel the true effects of whatever item we are testing.
+To pulse means to add something in or remove it for a period of time to see how it affects your health.
+You can do this in order to feel the true effects of whatever item you are testing.
 The reintroduction process is an example of a pulsing program that occurs at the end of the 21-Day Clean Program.
 Pulsing out caffeine, sugar, and alcohol means removing them from your diet for a dedicated period.
 This could be for one week or for one month.
 During the cleanse, you removed alcohol for three weeks.
 Your body is now able to give you a reliable response about the true effects of alcohol on your system.

 We want to reproduce this effect by pulsing out alcohol throughout the year, not just during the cleanse.
 Pulsing out is something you do repeatedly over time to remind yourself of how these foods actually affect you.
 When we are clear about the effects of an item and are reminded again every so often, we learn how much of the Big Three our system can tolerate and how to enjoy them without the negative health consequences.